 An important area where instructors can improve their teaching is in the actual content of the course.
-Here I discuss two aspects of course content when teaching phonetics and phonology:
+Here I discuss two aspects of course content when teaching linguistics:

-topic organization

-equity, diversity, and inclusion (EDI)
+- topic organization - equity, diversity, and inclusion (EDI)

 The organization of topics in a course is something I think about a lot in my own courses, and it forms a core feature of a textbook on phonetics and phonology I'm currently writing.